The top 5 things to consider when planning a major in latin american area studies

-- The LAAS 3201 Bibliographic Tools and Journals in LAAS and the LAAS senior capstone course (LAAS 4901) may be taken either fall or spring
+- The LAAS 3201 Bibliographic Tools and Journals in LAAS is offered during the spring and the LAAS senior capstone course (LAAS 4901) is offered during the fall.

 - Please note that some suggested classes are not updated and/or some are or will no longer be available.
 LAAS has a number of new course additions.
-Contact Stacey Aronson for more information.
+Contact Benjamin Narvaez for more information.